KravitzMC/github-auto-block-account/README.md

 #install python 3.11 inside enviroment
 uv python install 3.11

-# create an venv with python 3.11
+# create venv with python 3.11
 uv venv --python 3.11

 # Activate the virtual environment (and need to activate it each time you return to use it again.)